 The ramrod was attached to a lever located under the barrel, which would be pulled downward.
 When the hammer was cocked with the thumb, this being a single-action-only firearm, squeezing the trigger would release it.
-The hammer would then strike the cap, detonating the priming compound and igniting the powder.
+The hammer would then strike the cap, detonating the priming compound and igniting the powder

-However, in 1872, two engineers working at Colt’s Patent Firearms Manufacturing Co., Charles Brinckerhoff Richards, and William Mason, began designing what would become the quintessential revolver of the late 19th century.
-This is the famous Colt Single Action Army Model of 1873.
-Commonly referred to as the Colt .45 or the Peacemaker, the Single Action Army shares the title “The Gun That Won the West” with the Winchester Model 1873 lever-action rifle.
+However, in 1872, two engineers working at Colt’s Patent Firearms Manufacturing Co., Charles Brinckerhoff Richards, and William Mason, began designing what would become the quintessential revolver of the late 19th century: The famous Colt Single Action Army Model of 1873, more commonly known as the Peacemaker, or simply the Colt .45.

 The Modern Revolver Comes Together

-However, the turning point was the swing-out cylinder introduced by Colt in the Model 1889 double-action revolver.
+With its increased strength and rigidity, the frame with a top strap was introduced by Adams and copied by Remington.
+However, the turning point was the swing-out cylinder introduced by Colt in the Model 1892 double-action revolver, chambered in .38 Long Colt.
 This allowed the cylinder to be unlocked from the frame and swung out to the side on an arm called the crane for loading and unloading.

 The swing-out cylinder was subsequently incorporated by Smith & Wesson into its Model 1896 Hand Ejector, so named to distinguish it from the hinged tip-up and top-break revolvers for which S&W had become well known.

-The Semi-Automatic Pistol
+Beyond the Revolver: The Semi-Automatic Pistol

 The semi-automatic or self-loading pistol, which uses the bolt thrust or breech pressure of the fired cartridge to perform a reloading cycle, originated in the late 19th century.